 Sometimes referred to as "Sacred Hoops," Ojibwe dreamcatchers were traditionally used as talismans to protect sleeping people, usually children, from bad dreams and nightmares.
 This Native American tribe believes that the night air is filled with dreams, both good and bad.

 Native Americans believe the dreams that humans have while they sleep, are sent by sacred spirits as messages.
-According to their legend, in the center of the Dream Catcher there is a hole.
+According to their legend, in the centre of the Dream Catcher there is a hole.
 Good dreams are permitted to reach the sleeper through this hole in the web and then floating down the feathers.
 As for the bad dreams, the web traps them and they disappear at dawn with the first light of the morning sun.
 It is said that when you have had a good night’s sleep, you will remember when the spirit has spoken with you.

 The Dream Catcher represents several meanings.
 All of the decorations and materials used to decorate them, all have a special meaning.
 A single bead or ‘spirit feather’ in the middle may represent the spider that is on the web.
 Scattered beads throughout the web may represent good dreams that may have been caught throughout the night.
-A feather represents a symbol of breath or air which is attached so it hangs from the center of the ring.
+A feather represents a symbol of breath or air which is attached so it hangs from the centre of the ring.
 It is essential for life.
 A baby watching the air playing with the feather on her cradleboard was entertained while also being given a lesson on the importance of good air.
 This lesson comes forward in the way that the feather of the Owl is kept for wisdom (a woman's feather); & the Eagle feather is kept for courage (a man's feather).
 This is not to say that the use of each is restricted by gender; but that to use the feather each is aware of the gender properties she/he is invoking.
 (Indian people, in general, are very specific about gender roles and identity.)

-Colours used also have a meaning.
+Colours used also have a meaning:

 Green – Representing Mother Earth and of healing.
 She is recognised as the one who feeds clothes and protects us from the other elements.
 She provides all that we need in order to live on this earth.